 Before You Buy: How to Choose a Tennis Racket

-Understanding factors such as these will give you a much better chance of picking the racket that is right for you.
+Understanding factors such as these will give you a much better chance of picking the racket that is right for you and your game.

 The main factors to consider when buying a new racket include: